 ESC is automatically ON when you start the engine on your vehicle, but if it has an OFF switch, you should turn it off when you are stuck in deep snow.
 A dashboard light will remind you to turn ESC back on.
-To get ESC, you need to buy a vehicle that is already equipped with it – new or used, so it’s a good idea to ask your dealer about it when buying a car you intend to drive in an area with a lot of snow (like Canada).
+To get ESC, you need to buy a vehicle that is already equipped with it – new or used, so it’s a good idea to ask your dealer about it when buying a car you intend to drive in an area with a lot of snow (like Hamilton Ontario, in Canada).

 A good way to avoid skidding on ice is to drive in accordance with weather conditions and the weather.
-By SLOWING DOWN, you will be traveling longer, but you will also have more time to brake, change lanes, make turns and take curves on the road.
+By SLOWING DOWN, you will travel longer, but you will also have more time to brake, change lanes, make turns and take curves on the road.
 This is particularly important when avoiding obstacles on the road – since panic maneuvering and braking can result in skidding.

 So, what to do when potentially skidding on ice?

-- Avoid sudden moves: Avoid forceful braking or sudden, jerking movement of the wheel while driving in the snow or ice.
+2. Avoid sudden moves: Avoid forceful braking or sudden, jerking movement of the wheel while driving in the snow or ice.

 There are multiple types of skidding: front-wheel skids, rear-wheel skids and four-wheel skids: